TheThingsIndustries/generic-node-docs/doc/content/getting-started/platform-guide/_index.md

 ## Setting up your node

+To learn to setup your {{% gnse %}}, follow these sections:

 - [Sensor Edition Hardware Setup Guide]({{< ref "/getting-started/se-hw" >}})
 - [Sensor Edition Software Setup Guide]({{< ref "/getting-started/se-sw" >}})

 ## Exploring the node features

-If you want to learn more about your node, head over to
+If you want to learn more about your node, take a look at the following sections:

 - [Hardware]({{< ref "/hardware" >}})
 - [Software]({{< ref "/software" >}})